Tommahawk65/MS1-new-/README.md

 - __The Tour Dates Page__

   - This allows users to see all the tour dates of the band and plan for when they come to their local area.
-Currently buy tickets buttons don't function due to the limits of this project.
+Currently the buy tickets buttons don't function due to the limits of this project.
 However on a fully developed site they will link to a ticket sale partner site.

 - __The Contact Page__